 WHY DENTAL IMPLANTS?

 One can face the problem of missing teeth in their life.
-Tooth loss can be because of trauma, accident, serious gum diseases, tooth decay or even because of poor oral hygiene.
-If not treated missing teeth can cause various consequences such as,
+Tooth loss can be because of trauma, accident, serious gum diseases, tooth decay, or even poor oral hygiene.
+If not treated missing teeth can cause various consequences such as

-- Untreated missing teeth may dent the face expressions
+• Untreated missing teeth may dent the facial expressions

-With 98% success rate, implants guarantee dental patients about their teeth and gum’s wellbeing.
+With a 98% success rate, implants guarantee dental patients about their teeth and gum’s wellbeing.

-Dental Implants are importantly a ‘titanium screw’ fused within the Jaw Bone.
+Dental Implants are importantly a ‘titanium screw’ fused with the Jaw Bone.

-- Dental Implants help to maintain the shape and contour of face and smile
+• Dental Implants help to maintain the shape and contour of the face and smile

-- Implants give the opportunity to have the most of your favourite foods
+• Implants give the opportunity to make the most of your favourite foods

 Implant placing has various stages